Eddie has owned above-ground and inground pools for over 30 years.

 How to Change Pool Filter Sand

-If you were to hire a pool company to come in and change the sand in your pool filter, it would probably cost you over $100 dollars for labor, and then you would pay extra for the sand because they delivered it.
-I'll show you how to do it in about 1 hour, you won't be overcharged, and you'll know it's done right.
+If you were to hire a pool company to come in and change the sand in your pool filter, it would probably cost you over $100 for labor, and then you would pay extra for the sand because they delivered it.
+I'll show you how to do it in about one hour.
+You won't be overcharged, and you'll know it's done right.

-The best time to change the sand in your pool filter is in the spring, when the water in the filter has been drained since last fall, the sand has had plenty of time to drain and dry out.
-Make sure the pool pump electricity is turned off, the valves going to the filter are all off, and like I said, the filter should be drained.
+The best time to change the sand in your pool filter is in the spring, when the water in the filter has been drained since last fall, and the sand has had plenty of time to drain and dry out.
+Make sure the pool pump electricity is turned off, the valves going to the filter are all off, and like I said, the filter is drained.

 Tools You Will Need

-Removing the Sand from the Sand Filter Housing
+Step 1: Remove the Sand From the Housing

 Using a small garden shovel, remove the sand into a bucket or wheelbarrow until you can't remove any more with the shovel.
 I used a shop vacuum to remove the remaining sand at the bottom of the filter housing, being very careful not to damage the filter fingers.
 You can rinse the inside of the housing with water but it's not necessary, then you just add the new sand gently, being careful not to damage the fingers.

-Pool technology has come a long way, you have many options for pool filter sand, you can choose to buy just regular filter sand, or you can try an alternative like Zeo Sand.
-Zeo works more like Diatomaceous Earth filter media, DE is designed to filter the smallest particles out of your water and is capable of filtering out particles as small as one micron (Whatever that is?).
+Pool technology has come a long way, and you have many options for pool filter sand.
+You can choose to buy just regular filter sand, or you can try an alternative like Zeo Sand.
+Zeo works more like Diatomaceous Earth filter media, which is designed to filter the smallest particles out of your water and is capable of filtering out particles as small as one micron.

-Zeo sand has the same capabilities and DE and I found it to be 10x better than regular filter sand.
+Zeo Sand has the same capabilities and DE and I found it to be 10 times better than regular filter sand.
 Zeo sand is a bit more expensive than filter sand but you only need half the weight.
 My Hayward filter takes 200lbs of regular filter sand, with Zeo sand, I only needed 100lbs, Zeo sand is just lighter sand, and works so much better.

-My pool water was always cloudy, not so cloudy you couldn't see the bottom, just a little white haze so the water was never crystal clear.
-I really notice a difference when the pool light was on at night, I used to be able to see all kinds of particles floating it the water causing that white haze, after changing to Zeo sand, it's completely clear, I was psyched, I couldn't believe the difference, I always thought the water was supposed to be a little cloudy like that, lol not anymore!
-Alright, enough about Zeo sand, buy it, you'll love it!
+My pool water was always cloudy- not so cloudy you couldn't see the bottom, just a little white haze so the water was never crystal clear.
+I really noticed a difference when the pool light was on at night; I used to be able to see all kinds of particles floating in the water causing that white haze.
+After changing to Zeo sand, it's completely clear.
+I was psyched, I couldn't believe the difference.
+I always thought the water was supposed to be a little cloudy—but now I know better!

-You need to backwash the new sand before you circulate the water back into the pool, this will remove and debris and dust in the sand so it doesn't end up in your pool.
-You will probably have to prime the filter before you run the pump, just dump a couple of buckets of water into the basket housing on the at the filter or you can read my article on opening your swimming pool.
-Once you get the filter running, stand back, and watch the magic happen, especially if you used Zeo sand, lol.
-Check the filter housing for leaks, if there are any leaks, snug the bolts in that area and see if you can stop the leak, if not, you will have to change the gasket or o-ring
+You need to backwash the new sand before you circulate the water back into the pool, this will remove any debris and dust in the sand so it doesn't end up in your pool.
+You will probably have to prime the filter before you run the pump; just dump a couple of buckets of water into the basket housing on the filter, or you can read my article on opening your swimming pool.
+Once you get the filter running, stand back, and watch the magic happen—especially if you used Zeo sand (see my comments above about this brand).
+Check the filter housing for leaks, if there are any leaks, snug the bolts in that area and see if you can stop the leak, if not, you will have to change the gasket or o-ring.

 - I Had the Worst Pool Algae This Spring